fbpx

 The short answer is yes.
 Being obligated to give presents to multiple people in your life can be very expensive, stressful, and tedious.
 Women have been giving out less and less chocolate each year on Valentine’s Day in Japan, so in return, men have been participating less in the White Day festivities.

-Valentine’s Day and White Day are more focused on consumerism than culture or traditions, so it is not surprising that it is losing popularity in Japan in recent years.
+White and Valentine’s Days focus more on consumerism than culture or traditions, so it is not surprising that it is losing popularity in Japan in recent years.